slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
-> *"Stop looking for happiness in the same place where you lost it."
--- Unknown*
-> *"Almost nothing material is needed for a happy life, for he who has understood existence."
--- Marcus Aurelius

 - Regrets of the dying: Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
 - High expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed.
 - Focus on internal fulfillment not external success